 The case of Frances Warren is less obvious.
 To most people, the idea of hanging oneself over fears that one’s hair is a particular colour may seem senseless.
 Yet, for Warren, it was clearly a matter of vital importance.
 Anxiety is the key element in understanding her behaviour.
 She was so overwhelmed by painful feelings about her appearance they ultimately drove her to commit suicide.
 Beneath her anxiety lurked a profound sense of shame about her physical appearance.

 The imprint of shame does not in any way mitigate the criminal culpability of Vincent Tabak, John Warboys, William Vahey or any others who commit sex crimes.
 But a non-judgmental analysis of their behaviour – and that of Frances Warren – reveals underlying common denominators based entirely on shame.
-This sense of shame is both profound and permanent.
-Yet the Oxford English Dictionary defines ‘shame’ as follows:

 The case studies given above show that a permanent destructive force, centered on the emotions, the body, and on sexuality, is at work in many people’s lives.

 These case studies of criminal and celebrity shame show that a permanent destructive force, centered on the emotions, the body, and on sexuality, is at work in many people’s lives.
 If we are to create a society free of serial rapists like John Warboys, free of the sexual abuse that drove William Vahey and three of his victims to their deaths, and free of the overwhelming anxiety that impelled Frances Warren to end her own life, we need to understand this unconscious shame and the mechanics by which it operates and propagates.